carlemil/JaywayRobot/README.md

 Todo:

+--- known bug ---

-reload path in onResume()
+reload visualiser in controlpanel.onResume()

+--- todo ---

 refactor ControlPanelFragment to have a mRobot, and remove duplication of the robots data.

---- nice to have do ---
+--- nice to have ---

+add a small 'droid' at the end of the path.

 tablet layout.

 quad/splines for the paths.

-new language: arrows

-add a small 'droid' at the end of the path.

 --- extras ---